Hurricane Heather: Arizona

 Heather's remnants produced heavy rainfall in southeast Arizona from October 6–10.
 A flash flood watch was put in place for the majority of Arizona on October 6, which included all of Arizona outside of Mohave County by early October 7.
 Flash flood warnings were in place for parts of Arizona later on October 7, and remained in place in southeast Arizona on October 8.
 The warnings were ultimately lifted on October 9 during the evening in eastern Pima, Cochise, and Santa Cruz counties.
 The heaviest impacts came in Nogales, where at least 8.30 in of rain fell in 4 days, though unofficial reports in some parts of the city indicated up to 12 in of rain fell.
-Residents of the city were urged to conserve and boil water, after wells of the city became unusable due to mud.
-Approximately 600 people, including 170 families, were evacuated in Nogales, with an estimate of 100 more people evacuated downstream.
+Residents of the city were urged to conserve and boil water, after wells became unusable due to mud.
+Approximately 600 people, including 170 families, were evacuated in Nogales, with an estimate of 100 more people evacuated downstream along the San Pedro River.
 Reports of 10–14 in of rainfall were recorded in unspecified areas of the mountains near Nogales and across the border in far northern Mexico.

 The normally dry Santa Cruz River reached a 50-year flood stage near Tucson, and over a 100-year flood stage between Nogales and Continental; the river rose 3 ft in five minutes in Nogales, cresting shortly after this time.
 The river also reached its highest known discharge at the time upstream of Tucson, and reached its highest level since records for the river began in 1915, at 17 ft.
 A 1-in-35 year flood event occurred along the Santa Cruz in Marana on October 10.
 Tucson had an inch of rain fall in one hour on October 6.
 As a result of the floods, a bridge leading to the Mount Hopkins Observatory collapsed, and several more bridges over the Santa Cruz River were damaged due to the flooding.
 In addition, flooding washed out a bridge on Interstate 19 between Tucson and Nogales, closing the interstate.
-A freight railway connecting the two cities had several bridges washed out and was flooded, leading to it being shut down until repairs were complete.
+A freight railway connecting the two cities had several bridges washed out and was flooded.
 The typically dry San Pedro and Gila rivers also flooded; the former's flood was considered severe.
 The town of Winkelman had one bridge wash out, and another just outside the town on Arizona State Route 177 was shut down; twenty people had to leave their homes due to flooding in the town.
 Riverside, Arizona was disconnected from the rest of the state when the bridge leading to the town was flooded; twenty families were evacuated from the town, and roughly 150 people moved uphill to escape floodwaters.
 Rio Rico had 700 families stranded after the access road leading to the town was flooded.
 The National Guard debated evacuating residents of Kino Springs, though this turned out to be unnecessary when the storm calmed down.
 Along the Santa Cruz, 15,600 acres of farmland were inundated in Santa Cruz and Pima counties.